 So I downshifted and decided to start with the Michael Jordan Basic Set; the number of required items is 72, much more manageable.
-I had to remind myself that card collecting is a marathon not a 100 yard dash.
+I had to remind myself that card collecting is a marathon, not a 100-yard dash.

 My biggest challenge has been finding cards already graded.
 There seemingly becoming harder to find, especially the newer cards, when he was with the Wizards.

-As of the date of this post I am 37.50% complete and rank 20th out of 52 collectors.
+As of the date of this post, I am 37.50% complete and rank 20th out of 52 collectors.

 2) PSA Set Registry: Roberto Clemente Basic Set

-As a collector the nostalgia is too great to not collect this icon.
-His hobby status is up there with Mickey Mantle, Willie Mays and or Hank Aaron.
+As a collector, the nostalgia is too great to not collect this icon.
+His hobby status is up there with Mickey Mantle, Willie Mays, and or Hank Aaron.
 For more on Roberto and his rookie card check out my blog post here Roberto Clemente.

-At the start of the 2018 year I was at 0.00% complete and ranked 0 out of 170 collectors.
+At the start of the 2018 year, I was at 0.00% complete and ranked 0 out of 170 collectors.
 I was able to find a collector through Facebook and I picked up some really nice cards at a really great price.

-As of the date of this post I am 30.00% complete and rank 135 out of 193 collectors.
+As of the date of this post, I am 30.00% complete and rank 135 out of 193 collectors.

-Rookie cards of Baseball Hall of Famers still remains my primary focus.
+Rookie cards of Baseball Hall of Famers still remain my primary focus.
 I’m content with the progress I’ve made with this registry in 2018 but I’m really going to double down my efforts this year.

 2019 will be the second year I take this approach.
 It’s always been whatever I felt like collecting at that moment and perhaps that caused impulsive purchases that did not fit into the overall scope of what I wanted my collection to look like.